theragatha/theragatha.github.io/content/en/theragatha/sujato/chapter-one/thag1.96.md

 bookHidden: true
 ---

-# 1.96 Samiddhi
+# 1.96 Khaṇḍasumana

-The Blessed One taught me the Dhamma,
+I oﬀered a single flower,
-For the abandoning of all attachments,
+And then amused myself in heavens
-For the ending of craving,
+For 800 million years;
-For dispassion, cessation, and nibbāna.
+With what’s left over I’ve realized nibbāna.

 ## Notes